UFC 245: Usman vs. Covington | Event Profile, Full Results & Legacy

 Introduction

 UFC 245: Usman vs. Covington — December 14, 2019, T-Mobile Arena, Las Vegas.
 The year-end card that closed the richest twelve months in recent UFC history delivered three title fights and one of the most competitive championship bouts of 2019.
-Kamaru Usman made his first WW title defence by stopping Colby Covington with a right hand and follow-up punches at 3:52 of round five, ending one of the closest and most physically demanding championship fights of the year.
-Alexander Volkanovski became the new UFC Featherweight Champion by defeating Max Holloway by split decision — a result that generated immediate and lasting controversy, with many scorecards having Holloway winning.
-And Amanda Nunes made her Women’s Bantamweight title defence convincingly against Germaine de Randamie.
+Kamaru Usman made his first WW title defence by stopping Colby Covington at 4:10 of round five.
+Alexander Volkanovski became the new UFC Featherweight Champion by defeating Max Holloway by unanimous decision.
+And Amanda Nunes made her Women's Bantamweight title defence convincingly against Germaine de Randamie.

 Three title fights on one card in Las Vegas in December — a fitting close to a year that included UFC 239, UFC 241, UFC 243, and UFC 244.